simphotonics/quote_buffer/README.md

 ## Examples

-The example located in the folder [example] shows how to use the extension [QuoteBuffer] to simplify the generation of string literals whose content is enclosed by escaped quotation marks.
+The example located in the folder [example] shows how to use the extension [`Quote`][Quote] to simplify the generation of string literals whose content is enclosed by escaped quotation marks.

 ## Features and bugs